clicalmani/tonka/docs/relationship.md

 ## Defining Relationships

-To define relationships in Tonka ORM, you can use the following methods:
+To define relationships in **Elegant ORM**, you can use the following methods:

 ### One-to-One